 - Tuition fee:

-- Application deadline: 1 April for international students and Dutch students with an international degree.
-1 June for Dutch students with a Dutch degree and students from VU University Amsterdam.
+- Application deadline: 1 April for students from non-EU/EEA countries.
+1 June for Dutch students and EU students.

 - Start date: 1 September